-If the Executive Vice President of Academic Affairs determines that a procedural [or substantive] error occurred that significantly impacted the outcome of the hearing, he/she may order a new hearing.
+If the Provost or their designee determines that a procedural [or substantive] error occurred that significantly impacted the outcome of the hearing, they may order a new hearing.
 If a new hearing is ordered, all hearing procedures in Part IV, Section C(3)(e), will be followed.
-The Hearing Officers will notify the Reporting Party and Responding Party of the outcome within five (5) business days of the decision of the Hearing Officers is final and may not be appealed.
+The Title IX Coordinator will notify the Complaining Party and Responding Party of the outcome within five (5) business days of the decision of the Hearing Officers.
+The decision of the Hearing Officers is final and may not be appealed.

-If the Executive Vice President of Academic Affairs determines that new evidence should be considered, he/she may return the complaint to the original Hearing Officers to reconsider the new evidence, or may order a new hearing.
+If the Provost or their designee determines that new evidence should be considered, they may return the complaint to the original Hearing Officers to reconsider the new evidence, or may order a new hearing.
 If new evidence is considered, the Hearing Officers may increase, decrease, or otherwise modify the findings, sanctions, conditions, and/or restrictions.
-The Hearing Officers will notify the student of the outcome within five (5) business days of their decision.
+The Title IX Coordinator will notify the student of the outcome within five (5) business days of the decision of the Hearing Officers.
 The decision is final and may not be appealed.
 If a new hearing is ordered, all hearing procedures in Part IV, Section C(3)(e), will be followed.
-The Hearing Officers will notify the Reporting Party and Responding Party of the outcome within five (5) business days of their decision.
+The Title IX Coordinator will notify the Complaining Party and Responding Party of the outcome within five (5) business days of their decision.
 The decision of the Hearing Officers is final and may not be appealed.

-If the Executive Vice President of Academic Affairs determines that the sanctions imposed substantially vary from the range of sanctions normally imposed for similar infractions, he/she may then increase, decrease or otherwise modify the sanctions, conditions, and/or restrictions instead of returning the case to the original Hearing Officers or ordering a new hearing.
-If the Executive Vice President of Academic Affairs makes a decision regarding the sanctions, conditions, and/or restrictions without returning the case to the original Hearing Officers, he/she will notify the student in writing of the outcome within five (5) business days of his/her decision.
-The decision of the Executive Vice President of Academic Affairs is final and cannot be appealed.
-If the Executive Vice President of Academic Affairs returns the case to the original Hearing Officers, the Hearing Officers may increase, decrease, or otherwise modify the findings, sanctions, conditions, and/or restrictions.
-The Hearing Officers or designee will notify the student of the outcome within five (5) business days of their decision.
+If the Provost or their designee determines that the sanctions imposed substantially vary from the range of sanctions normally imposed for similar infractions, they may then increase, decrease or otherwise modify the sanctions, conditions, and/or restrictions instead of returning the case to the original Hearing Officers or ordering a new hearing.
+If the Provost or their designee makes a decision regarding the sanctions, conditions, and/or restrictions without returning the case to the original Hearing Officers, they will notify the student in writing of the outcome within five (5) business days of their decision.
+The decision of the Provost or their designee is final and cannot be appealed.
+If the Provost or their designee returns the case to the original Hearing Officers may increase, decrease, or otherwise modify the findings, sanctions, conditions, and/or restrictions.
+The Title IX Coordinator will notify the student of the outcome within five (5) business days of their decision.
 The decision is final and may not be appealed.
 If a new hearing is ordered, all hearing procedures in Part IV, Section C(3)(e), will be followed.
-The Hearing Officers will notify the Reporting Party and Responding Party of the outcome within five (5) business days of their decision.
-The decision of the Hearing Officers is final and may not be appealed.
+The Title IX Coordinator will notify the complaining Party and Responding Party of the outcome within five (5) business days of their decision of the Hearing Officers is final and may not be appealed.

-In those cases in which the error cannot be cured by the original Hearing Officers (i.e., some cases of bias), the Executive Vice President of Academic Affairs may order a new hearing with a new panel of Hearing Officers.
+In those cases, in which the error cannot be cured by the original Hearing Officers (i.e., some cases of bias), the Provost or their designee may order a new hearing with a new panel of Hearing Officers.

-The Title IX Coordinator shall make all reasonable efforts to timely notify the Reporting Party and Responding Party of the status of the appeal throughout the appellate process.
+The Title IX Coordinator shall make all reasonable efforts to timely notify the Complaining Party and Responding Party of the status of the appeal throughout the appellate process.

 g.
-Follow up

-After the findings(s) and sanctions become final and all appeals, if any, are exhausted, the Reporting Party shall be advised that if the complained of activity persists, they should contact the Title IX Coordinator.
-Likewise, in the event the Reporting Party believes retaliation for filing a complaint has taken place, they should contact the Title
+Follow up.
+After the findings(s) and sanctions become final and all appeals, if any, are exhausted, the Complaining Party shall be advised that if the complained activity persists, they should contact the Title IX Coordinator.
+Likewise, in the event the Complaining Party believes retaliation for filing a complaint has taken place, they should contact the Title IX Coordinator.

-IX Coordinator.